Creating a high-converting landing page can be straight-up HARD. But when it comes to conversion rate optimization (CRO), it is an absolute must.

 - Moving down the page, Gumroad shows us a metric that inspires.
 They really go all-in on their target market: creators.

 Gumroad’s payment processing could work for many types of online business, and yet they have chosen to zero in on solo or small-team creators.
 This focus is clear in every element of the page copy, and it has paid off massively for them.

-In stark contrast to Gumroad’s ugly brilliance, we have SquareSpace, a web design agency marketing itself as your choice for standing head and shoulders above the crowd.
+In stark contrast to Gumroad’s ugly brilliance, we have SquareSpace, a tool to create websites, standing head and shoulders above the crowd.

 Not everyone is a designer.
 But Squarespace pushes the idea that with their immaculate templates, you can turn any idea into reality.
 That’s the pitch, and they have the landing page to back it up.